 We need to stop internalizing our love and make sure we physically show that love.
 We make lunches, do laundry, clean the house, etc. all to take care of our kids.
 We love them and spend a lot of time taking care of them.
 But that care may not be what they remember as adults.

 The memories of you reading to them, hugging them, playing with them is what they are going to remember, so we need to make sure that is the priority.
-Laundry can wait (I know, easier said then done…)
+The dishes and laundry can wait (I know, easier said then done!)

 Tips to Show Your Love Everyday